Darren Straniero, CFP® OnPlane Financial Advisors

-Basically, what I’ve found is that even some of the smartest people (like attorneys!) make small, consistent mistakes with their finances.
+Today, I help parents and families make sense of and maximize their financial lives.
+What I’ve found is that even some of the smartest people make small, consistent mistakes with their finances.
 And over time, these mistakes – if left unchecked – can cost you thousands of dollars in excess taxes, fees, and opportunity cost.
-Eventually this can cause your financial life to become out of balance.

 I’m a Certified Financial Planner® professional who has spent the last 10+ years in the financial services industry.
 My practice revolves around three key phrases:

 -Life is NOT a straight line (see above: 4 kids in 2.5 years!)

 You’ll find me talking about these a bunch in my blog.

 My wife, Jill, and I were married in 2008.
 We have five kids: Jackson, Thomas, Charley, AnnaMay (twin girls), and Sutton.
 We love watching our kids play sports and both Jill and I coach their teams – sometimes we even coach together!
 We also love to go the beach and we spend time in the summers in Rehoboth Beach, DE.

 If I’m not managing the future for clients or with my amazing wife & five kids, you might find me coaching, cooking, golfing, or playing cribbage.

 I think we're all prone to inertia in some shape or fashion, be it financially or otherwise.
 Guilty as charged.

 You wouldn't know it by looking at me but I've put on some weight this year.
 I don't watch my weight.
 I've always been thin and eat fairly well most of the time.
 And I've always been pretty active.
 Like most people, I go through phases of working out.
 Generally it's pretty regular and I'll take some time off here and there.
 This year has been a challenge for me.